nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 }
 ```

 Why `&self` and not `&mut self`?
-Due to the fact that mutations independent of one another, they can be performed
+Due to the fact that mutations are independent of one another, they can be performed
 concurrently.
-In fact, as we will see in the future articles, mutating and scoring are the only steps that can be easily
+In fact, as we will see in the future articles, mutating and scoring are the only steps that can be
-run in parallel.
+_easily_ run in parallel.

 {{< figure src="./genetic-algorithm-flow.png" alt="Genetic Algorithm Flow"
     caption="A diagram showing the flow of actions applied on a single generation."